MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/getting-started-with-spring-cloud-function-in-azure.md

 ## Create the Azure Function

-In order to benefit from the full Azure Functions API, we're now going to code a specific class: an Azure Function that will delegate its execution to the Spring Cloud Function we've created in the previous step.
+To benefit from the full Azure Functions API, we're now going to code an Azure Function that will delegate its execution to the Spring Cloud Function we've created in the previous step.

 In the *src/main/java/com/example* folder, create the following Azure Function class file: